Gorialis/jishaku/README.rst

 This means if an exception occurs, it will be direct messaged to you like as in ``jishaku python``.

 When execution finishes, the time taken to complete execution will be sent as a message.

+``repeat`` invokes a command many times in a row.
+It acts the same as a direct message invocation, so it *will* obey cooldowns if commands have them.
+As this command may take a long time, it is submitted to the task queue so it can be cancelled.

 ``su`` invokes a command as if it was invoked directly by another member.
 This allows you to effectively impersonate another account to your own bot, such that you can perform actions on their behalf or test command behavior.